domranieri/echo-bot/README.md

 ```bash
 python spotify_auth.py
 ```
 A browser window will open asking you to log in to Spotify and approve the app.
-After approving, a `.spotify_cache` file will be saved locally and you won't need to do this again.
+After approving, a `.spotify_cache` file will be saved locally and you won't need to do this again

 ### 10. Run the bot
 ```bash